Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

+Previous investigations of the line width of the R3 absorption band in the related triangular lattice antiferromagnets LiCrO$_2$ and NaCrO$_2$ \cite{Kojima1993,Elliston1975} have been interpreted in terms of the formation of $Z_2$ vortices,\cite{Kojima1993} i.e., the relaxation time of the magnon sidebands is determined by the density of $Z_2$ vortices for all these compounds.
+The observed values of the line width in CuCrO$_2$ is comparable to the ones reported for NaCrO$_2$\cite{Elliston1975}.
+The density of unbound $Z_2$ vortices should be inversely proportional to the correlation length of two vortices $\xi$ given by\cite{Kawamura2010}

-Here $T_m$ corresponds to the melting temperature of the $Z_2$ vortices, i.e. the energy scale to overcome the bound-vortex state, and $\alpha$ is a characteristic exponent.
-Using the values of effective correlation length $\xi_\text{eff}$ determined in neutron scattering measurements by Kajimoto \emph{et al.}\cite{Kajimoto2010} [Fig.~\ref{fig:fitparcucro2}(a), green circles, right scale] we find a similar temperature dependence but a stronger increase than the line width of the excitation R3.
-Moreover, recent electron spin resonance (ESR) studies reported values for $T_m$ and $\alpha$ for many compounds of the $A$CrO$_2$ series.\cite{Hemmida2009,Hemmida2011} The blue line in Fig.~\ref{fig:fitparcucro2}(a) shows a fit to our data using $\xi^{-1}$ with the same values $T_m = 11$~K, $\alpha = 0.37$ as obtained in these ESR studies.\cite{Hemmida2011} In addition, we use the parameter $\Delta \omega_m$ for residual line width at $T_m$ ($\Delta \omega_m=13.8\wn, \xi_0=2.07\times 10^{-4}$~cm, $b=4.98$).
-The data is well described for $T>T_m$.
-Using an Arrhenius law
+Here $T_m$ corresponds to the melting temperature of the $Z_2$ vortices, i.e., the energy scale to overcome the bound-vortex state, and $\alpha$ is a characteristic exponent.
+To check whether this proposal is consistent with our data we use the values for the effective correlation length $\xi_\text{eff}$ determined in neutron scattering measurements by Kajimoto \emph{et al.}\cite{Kajimoto2010} [Fig.~\ref{fig:fitparcucro2}(a), green circles, right scale].
+We find a similar temperature dependence but a stronger increase than the line width of the excitation R3.
+In addition, we perform a fit of our data using

-a similarly good fit can be obtained with a characteristic temperature $E^*$ = 69~K ($B=431\wn, \Delta \omega_0=11.7$\wn, red dashed line).
-This value is comparable to the predicted energy cost of the breaking of two $Z_2$ vortices obtained by a Monte Carlo simulation $1.52JS^2= 48$~K.\cite{Okubo2010} Hence, we conclude that the temperature dependence of the lifetime of the transition R3 is in agreement with the predicted existence of $Z_2$ vortices in the triangular antiferromagnet CuCrO$_2$.
-Interestingly, the broad sideband of R3 seems to exhibit a clear anomaly in line width and intensity at about the proposed melting transition $T_m = 11$~K [Fig.~\ref{fig:fitparcucro2}(d) and (f)].
-This could indicate that the lifetime of the sideband excitation is strongly reduced, when the vortices unbind and enhance the scattering rate for magnons.
-On the other hand, the eigenfrequency [Fig.~\ref{fig:fitparcucro2}(e)] shows the same temperature dependence as the one of the zero-magnon line.
+and fixing the values $T_m = 11$~K and $\alpha = 0.37$ to the ones obtained in recent electron spin resonance (ESR) studies of CuCrO$_2$.\cite{Hemmida2009,Hemmida2011} The resulting curve is shown as a solid blue line in Fig.~\ref{fig:fitparcucro2}(a) yielding $\xi_0=2.1(9)\times 10^{-4}$~cm, $b=5.0(6)$, and $\Delta \omega_m$ =14(3)\wn.
+The data is well described for $T>T_m$ and is consistent with the previous interpretation of the formation of $Z_2$ vortices.
+However, an Arrhenius law yields a similarly good fit to the line width of R3 with an activation energy $E^*/k_B$ = 69(1)~K, $B=431(16)\wn$ and $\Delta \omega_0=11.7(4)$\wn (red dashed line).
+Note that this value is higher than the activation energies of R1 and R2 and higher than the predicted energy cost of the breaking of two $Z_2$ vortices obtained by a Monte Carlo simulation $1.52JS^2= 48$~K.\cite{Okubo2010} A similar analysis of the bands R1 and R2 in terms of $Z_2$ vortices might be possible between $T_m$ and $T_\text{N}$, but the available temperature range is too narrow to obtain an unambiguous fit.